 - 1. March 30, 1982 FEMA Flood Insurance Study (FIS) and Flood Insurance Rate Maps (FIRMs) for Beaverhead County, Montana; and - 2.
 May 24, 2013 Big Hole River Approximate Level Floodplain Study, Hydraulic Analysis and Floodplain Mapping, adopted by DNRC Order on October 7, 2014. - 3.
 December 1986 USDA Soil Conservation Service Floodplain Management Study for the Big Hole River. - 2.
 The Regulated Flood Hazard Areas specifically described above have been delineated, designated and established pursuant to 76-5-201 et.seq., MCA. - 3.
-The Floodplain Administrator may obtain, review, and reasonably use any Base Flood Elevation or Floodway data available from a Federal, State, or other reliable source to administer and enforce these Regulations when such data is not available from the Federal Emergency Management Agency. - 4.
+The Floodplain Administrator may obtain, review, and reasonably use any Base Flood Elevation or Floodway data available from a Federal, State, or other reliable source to administer and enforce these Regulations. - a.
+However, when special flood hazard area designations and water surface elevations have been furnished by the Federal Insurance Administrator, the more restrictive shall apply. - 4.
 Sections 5, 6, 9, and 10 of these regulations establish allowable uses and requirements for projects depending on the specific location within the Regulated Flood Hazard Area. (e.g. Floodway, Flood Fringe, etc.)